 Where decreases in value are identified and there is a balance of revaluation gains in the Revaluation Reserve relating to the asset, the value of the asset is written down against that balance (up to the amount of the accumulated gains).
 Where there is no or insufficient balance in the Revaluation Reserve the value of the asset is written down against the relevant service line in the Comprehensive Income and Expenditure Statement.
-Where revaluation gains or losses are credited or charged to the Comprehensive Income and Expenditure Statement they are reversed in the Movement of Reserves Statement to the Capital Adjustment Account.
-The Revaluation Reserve contains gains recognised since 1 April 2007 only, the date of its formal implementation.
-Revaluation gains arising before that date are included in the Capital Adjustment Account.
+Where revaluation gains or losses are credited or charged to the Comprehensive Income and Expenditure Statement, they are reversed in the Movement of Reserves Statement to the Capital Adjustment Account.
+The Revaluation Revaluation gains arising before that date are included in the Capital Adjustment Account.